spacetelescope/jdaviz/docs/index.rst

    Recordings and instructional notebooks from live Jdaviz tutorials can be found at `the JWebbinar website <https://www.stsci.edu/jwst/science-execution/jwebbinars>`_ under the "Materials and Videos" expandable section.
-Scroll down to the bottom of that section to find materials from the most recent session (JWebbinar 24).
+Scroll down to the bottom of that section to find materials from the most recent session (JWebbinar 24, March 2023).

 .. _jdaviz_instrument_table: